varun-66/Pollex-OnlineVotingSystem/README.md

 Pollex is a web-development based voting system that will help you to manage your election effortlessly and reliably.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-You Can access them by creating a local host using *XAMPP* and then extract the folder in *htdocs* folder already created in the xampp(wherever you have installed most of the cases student install xampp in C Drive.
+You Can access them by creating a local host using *WAMP* and then extract the folder in *www* folder already created in the wampp(wherever you have installed most of the cases student install wampp in C Drive.

 You can view this in any web browser(preferably:- Chrome), Before this dont forget to start Apache and MySQL in xampp-control panel
 .